-These instructions assume that you are familiar with the SFMC ENS API.
+These instructions assume that you are familiar with the Salesforce Marketing Cloud Event Notification Service API (SFMC ENS API).

-In the current Event Notification Service product (ENS, known generically as webhooks), security consists of message signing, and IP allowlisting.
+Since its launch, the Event Notification Service (ENS, known generically as webhooks), has used message signing and IP allowlisting security patterns.

-Some customers prefer that the ENS authenticate with their system before pushing event notifications/webhooks.
+Some customers prefer that the ENS authenticate with their system before pushing event notifications.
 To serve these customers, SFMC supports OAuth2

 password grant types.